 For the easiest access, enter on the south side of Northlake Road and you’ll hit the Wilderness Pavillion.
 Inside, learn about Florida’s ecosystems and get up close with swamp critters.
 This is also where you can rent canoes!

-Before you head down the boardwalk, make sure to pause and gave across the Loxahatchee Slough.
+Before you head down the boardwalk, make sure to pause and gaze across the Loxahatchee Slough.
 Admire the pine forests, cypress stands, and open marshes.

 The centerpiece of Sandi Land is a gigantic Christmas tree on the beach.
 Standing 35-feet on the Great Lawn, the tree weighs over 600 tons, completely made of sand.
 Standing through the entire month of December, you’ll find many more displays!